timstableford/proper-job/README.md

 - It will run as many promises in parallel as you let it.
 If one finishes it will start another to keep it at the maximum allowed.
 - It supports aborting mid-way through.
 This will wait for any running promises to finish and then return.
 - TypeScript definitions.
+- A queue that supports async operations with a cap that waits for it to drain before allowing more items.
+The queue also work as an async iterator.
 - Unit tests.

 ## Examples